SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 • Large SoundQubed subwoofer systems

-• Amplifier installations with long power-wire runs
+• Amplifier installations with longer power-wire runs

 • Systems receiving upgraded battery support